 What is the selection process?

 You must submit an application to the Legislative Services Coordinator.
 Council will appoint qualified candidates based on the recommendations from the board or committee.
-All applicants will be notified of Council's decision by mail.
+We will notify you by mail of Council's decision.

 Who do I contact for more information?Christina Michaud